Social Icons

 Take a look and you'll see

-Was all the juice I needed that made me see this movie time and time again when I was younger.
-I just wanted to be in that world, be one of the children who got to experience the magic in the chocolate factory.
-This 1971 adaptation became so loved, that many of my pairs childhood was not complete until they had seen it.
+was all the juice I needed to watch this movie over and over again when I was younger.
+I just wanted to be in that world, to be one of the children who got to experience the magic of the chocolate factory.
+This 1971 adaptation became so beloved that many of my peers’ childhoods weren’t complete until they had seen it.

-The film tells the story of a poor child named Charlie Bucket who lives with his mother and four grandparents.
+The film tells the story of a poor boy named Charlie Bucket, who lives with his mother and four grandparents.
+There’s a famous man named Willy Wonka (Gene Wilder), known worldwide for making the best chocolates.
+Wonka stays out of the public eye, and his factory doesn’t allow visitors.

-Then to the surprise of the world Wonka has decided to open his factory to visitors, but only to those who find a Golden Ticket in one of his chocolate bars.
-They were five tickets in total, and each ticket allows the child and an accompany adult.
-Well, Charlie found one ticket and he was allowed into the Willy Wonka's chocolate factory along with four other children from around the world.
-The movie is about their journey through the factory.
+Then, to everyone’s surprise, Wonka decides to open his factory to visitors—but only to those who find a Golden Ticket in one of his chocolate bars.
+There are five tickets in total, and each ticket allows the child and one accompanying adult inside.
+Charlie finds one of the tickets, and he gets to enter Willy Wonka’s chocolate factory along with four other children from around the world.
+The movie follows their journey through the factory.

-The movie is based on a children’s book named Charlie and the Chocolate Factory by Roald Dahl, in the year 1964.
-Roald also wrote, James and the Giant Peach, Matilda, Fantastic Mr Fox and The BFG all of which have also been adapted into films.
+The film is based on the 1964 children’s book Charlie and the Chocolate Factory by Roald Dahl.
+Dahl also wrote James and the Giant Peach, Matilda, Fantastic Mr. Fox, and The BFG, all of which have been adapted into films.

-The movie also has a second adaptation done in 2005 called Charlie and the Chocolate Factory, by Tim Burton and starring Johnny Depp.
-This adaptation gave us a little more light to the origin of Willy Wonka, something Burton made up for the movie.
-The adaptation also had a different ending for Willy Wonka.
+The story also has a second adaptation, Charlie and the Chocolate Factory (2005), directed by Tim Burton and starring Johnny Depp.
+This version gave us more insight into Willy Wonka’s origin—something Burton created for the movie—and had a different ending for Wonka.

-I will be seeing this 1971 adaptation again, just for the joy of being taken to a world of Pure Imagination.
+I’ll be watching this 1971 adaptation again, just for the joy of being taken to a world of Pure Imagination.

 0 comments: